FedML-AI/doc.fedml.ai/docs/train/train-on-prem/train_on_premise_cluster.md

 .
 .

-Congratulations, your device is connected to the TensorOpera AI platform successfully!
+Congratulations, your device is connected to the ChainOpera AI platform successfully!
 Your FedML Edge ID is 201610, unique device ID is 0xffdc89fad658@Linux.Edge.Device
 ```

-Head back to the Compute / My Servers page on platform and verify that the devices are bounded to the TensorOpera AI Platform:
+Head back to the Compute / My Servers page on platform and verify that the devices are bounded to the ChainOpera AI Platform:
 ![ ](./static/image/train_on_your_onprem_gpu_cluster/2_my_servers.png)

 ## Step 3.
-Create a cluster of your servers bounded to the TensorOpera AI Platform:
+Create a cluster of your servers bounded to the ChainOpera AI Platform:

 Navigate to the Compute / Create Clusters page and create a cluster of your servers:

 ![ ](./static/image/train_on_your_onprem_gpu_cluster/3_create_cluster.png)

 All your created clusters will be listed on the Compute / My Clusters page:

 ![ ](./static/image/train_on_your_onprem_gpu_cluster/4_my_clusters.png)

 ## Step 4.
 Launch the job on your cluster

 The way to create the job YAML file is the same as “Training as a Cloud Service”.
 All that is left to do to launch a job to the on-premise cluster is to run following one-line command:

 ```
 fedml launch job.yaml -c <cluster_name>
 ```

 For our example, the command and respective output would be as follows:

 ```
 fedml launch job.yaml -c hello-world
 ```